mjza/SENG696-F2022-G12/Assignment1/SystemSpecifications.md

 ## 2. System Specifications

 In the **system specifications document**, we are going to speak about the five pieces of information.
-First we discuss what are the reasons that such a system is needed from the business perspective in the [Business Case](#2-1-business-case) section.
+First we discuss the reasons why such a system is in demand from a business perspective in the [Business Case](#2-1-business-case) section.
 Then, in the [System Description](#2-2-system-description) section, we describe the main features of the application.
 Later, in the [Assumption](#2-3-assumption) section, we discuss the pre-existing conditions that we assumed are there in place before starting the development.
 In the fourth part, actually [Requirements](#2-4-requirements) we reflect the whole requirements that we have received from the customer.
-Finally, in the [Wish List](#2-5-wish-list-not-implemented) section, we determine which part of requirements are going to be planed for the future revisions and are not going to be delivered in our implementation.
+Finally, in the [Wish List](#2-5-wish-list-not-implemented) section, we determine which part of requirements are going to be planned for the future revisions and are not going to be delivered in our implementation.

 ### 2-1.
 Business Case

-By spreading the internet and the smart phones, everyday some new  applications are appeared to change the way that we deal with daily basis problem.
-Although, the need for new applications are growing constantly through out the world, however, the number of IT companies are not even in different part of the world.
-Therefore, it is needed to have some systems to connect clients to providers through out the world.
-Our **B2B Research Matchmaking** is a bridge between clients and providers.
+Due to the widespread use of the internet and smartphones, new applications are constantly emerging that are changing how we approach problems on a daily basis.
+The demand for new apps is increasing steadily all around the world, yet there aren't even that many IT companies in different regions.
+As a result, some technologies are required to link clients to suppliers around the globe.
+Our **B2B Research Matchmaking** serves as a link between customers and suppliers.

 **Providers** can reveal their abilities by providing their resume and some topics that they are interested in and have enough power for implementing projects in that area.

-In the other side our **Clients** can search in our database, review the resume of different providers, select them and bid a price for a specific project.
+In the other side our **Clients** can search in our database, review the resume of different providers, select them, and bid a price for a specific project.

 If any deal happen during this process, then the selected **Provider** can enjoy *70%* of the deal, the **Client** can have a nice functional application on time, and **the System** can continue its operation using the rest of the *30%* of the deal.